sentrysoftware/metricshub-community-connectors/src/site/markdown/index.md

 This project houses connectors developed for **MetricsHub**, which are organized into two main categories:

+- **database** - Connecting to databases to collect database-specific metrics.
 - **hardware** - Interfacing with physical devices to gather metrics.
-- **system** - Connecting to systems to retrieve system-specific metrics.
+- **system** - Connecting to systems to collect system-specific metrics.

 ## Getting Started with Connector Development